jlan84/cross-validation-assignment/pair.md

 y = diabetes.target[:150]
 ```

+Note that we are using only a subset of the dataset since regularization has less effect with the larger dataset.
+We are emulating the situation where we were only able to collect a small sample.

 1. Fit the diabetes dataset with a Ridge Regression, use `alpha = 0.5` to start.

 2. Now vary the values of alpha starting at zero.
 Plot the parameters (coefficients) of the Ridge regression (y-axis) versus the value of the alpha parameter.
 (There will be as many lines as there are predictors)